caseyamcl/guzzle_retry_middleware/README.md

 If you specify a callback, it will be called before the middleware calls the `usleep()` delay function.

+The `request` and `options` arguments are sent by reference in case you want to modify them in the callback.

 ```php

 use Psr\Http\Message\RequestInterface;